NiklasTiede/NiklasTiede/README.md

 <h2 align="center">Hey there! <img src="assets/pikachu1.gif" width="50px"> </h2>

 <p align="justify">
   My name is Niklas and I am a former chemist who enjoys building software so I transitioned to the area of software development!
-In my professional environment I'm writing primarily java/react-based enterprise applications.
+In my professional environment I'm writing primarily java-based applications.
 </p>

 - 🚧 Currently, I'm building the [IMDb Clone](https://github.com/NiklasTiede/IMDb-Clone), a real-world example app.
 It is a Spring Boot / React Web App which makes use of modern Technologies like Elasticsearch, Minio Filestorage and MySQL.